allenporter/fitbit-web-api/docs/ActivityTimeSeriesApi.md

     # Create an instance of the API class
     api_instance = fitbit_web_api.ActivityTimeSeriesApi(api_client)
-    var_resource_path = steps # str | The resource-path; see options in the Resource Path Options section in the full documentation. (default to steps) var_date = '2013-10-20' # date | The end date of the period specified in the format yyyy-MM-dd or today. period = 'period_example' # str | The range for which data will be returned.
+    var_resource_path = steps # str | The resource-path; see options in the Resource Path Options section in the full documentation. (default to steps) var_date = 'var_date_example' # str | The end date of the period specified in the format yyyy-MM-dd or today. period = 'period_example' # str | The range for which data will be returned.
 Options are 1d, 7d, 30d, 1w, 1m, 3m, 6m, 1y, or max.

     try: